-For a deductible IRA, if the taxpayer is a participant in an employer plan, the full deduction is allowed if adjusted gross income for tax year 2012 is \$58,000 or less for a single person or \$92,000 for a married-joint return.
+For a deductible IRA, if the taxpayer is a participant in an employer plan, the full deduction is allowed if adjusted gross income for tax year 2014is \$60,000 or less for a single person or \$96,000 for a married-joint return.
 The maximum deduction is phased out over a range of \$20,000 for married-joint returns and \$10,000 for other filers.

-The spouse of an active participant in an employer plan may take a deduction for contributions to an IRA, but the deduction is phased out for taxpayers with adjusted gross income between \$169,000 and \$179,000.
+The spouse of an active participant in an employer plan may take a deduction for contributions to an IRA, but the deduction is phased out for taxpayers with adjusted gross income between \$181,000 and \$191,000.
 If neither the taxpayer nor the spouse is an active participant in an employer plan, no income limit applies.

-For a nondeductible IRA, the maximum contribution is phased out for joint filers with income between \$173,000 and \$183,000 and between \$110,000 and \$125,000 for other filers.
+For a Roth IRA, the maximum contribution is phased out for joint filers with income between \$181,000 and \$191,000 and between \$114,000 and \$129,000 for other filers.
 Distributions are not subject to tax if made more than five years after the IRA has been established and if the distribution qualifies.
 Distributions qualify if made after age 59-1/2, upon the death or disability of the individual, or for first-time homebuyer expenses.